Water Quality InformationWritten By Actual ExpertsRSS

 ***Modified on August 23, 2018 to include more cities and add a video ***

 With more schools in major cities testing positive for lead contamination (e.g. New York City, Cleveland, Chicago, Portland, Newark, San Francisco), we get lots of questions about what’s happening.
-The goal of this article is to shed some light on why lead contamination in schools is such an important thing.
+The goal of this article is to shed some light on why lead in school drinking water is such an important thing.

 There is no level of lead that is known to be safe for children.
 Period.